Embark (transit authority): Services

 Embark's downtown transit center, at NW 4th and Hudson.

 A high-floor bus (type Orion V), carrying a bike on the front, in 2007.

+Embark currently operates fixed-route bus service in Oklahoma City and bus routes in Norman that were previously operated by Cleveland Area Rapid Transit, along with an express route between Norman and Downtown Oklahoma City.
 Most (but not all) EMBARK routes terminate at the EMBARK Transit Center in Downtown Oklahoma City.